Usagimimi/pynic/DESCRIPTION.rst

 Support
 =======

-Currently, this project just supports Python 2.7 and Linux systems.
-Soon, it should support Python 3.4.
+This project should support Python 2.x and 3.x in every Linux.
+However, it was tested only on Python 2.7 and 3.4.

 What's new
 ===========